Portuguese Food Guide

 Castico had made the best serradura in town for a number of years before falling off the rails sometime in late 2017.
 That means the title has reverted back to Litoral by default, very welcome news considering it’s the superior restaurant by far and the White House of Macanese cuisine.

-Truth be told, Portuguese food in Macau isn’t as good as it is in Portugal, but that’s quite a big ask.
-It’s still pretty awesome nonethless, and here are five restaurants where you can never go wrong.
+Truth be told, the Portuguese food in Macau isn’t as good as it is in Portugal, but that’s quite a big ask.
+It’s still pretty awesome nonetheless, with these 5 restaurants a cut above the rest.

 Remarkably consistent, A Petisqueira is the most popular restaurant on this list, with reservations essential everyday of the week.